ahlaam04/threat-detection-lab/README.md

 | PCERF-L | Medium | 🟡 Medium |

 **Key observation** :
-BSTOLL-L generated significantly more events than any other machine — this became my primary investigation target.
+BSTOLL-L generated significantly more events than any other machine, this became my primary investigation target.

 ### Step 3 — Analyzing Windows Event Codes